rwjblue/ember-functional-component/README.md

 ember-functional-component
 ==============================================================================

-[Short description of the addon.]
+Attempting to use "pure functions" as components.
+Partially inspired by [vuejs/rfcs#42](https://github.com/vuejs/rfcs/pull/42).

 Compatibility
 ------------------------------------------------------------------------------

-* Ember.js v2.18 or above
+* Ember.js v3.4 or above
-* Ember CLI v2.13 or above
+* Ember CLI v3.4 or above
 * Node.js v8 or above